CARMA: Fair and efficient bottleneck congestion management via non-tradable karma credits: Introduction

 Due to the limitations of congestion pricing, a growing attention has been drawn to alternative quantity- and credit-based approaches.
-The former directly limit the number of vehicles on the road, e.g., through license-plate rationing~\cite{wang2010traffic,han2010efficiency} or highway reservation~\cite{teodorovic2005highway,edara2008model}, while the latter assign a limited number of travel credits/permits to road users which can be traded in a monetary market~\cite{verhoef1997tradeable,teodorovic2008auction,yang2011managing}.
-These approaches are preferable to classical congestion pricing as they avoid a net financial flow from road users to authorities, as well as mitigate some of the aforementioned practical difficulties~\cite{nie2013managing,brands2020tradable}.
+The former directly limit the number of vehicles on the road, e.g., through license-plate rationing~\cite{wang2010traffic,han2010efficiency} or highway reservation~\cite{teodorovic2005highway,edara2008model}, while the latter assign a limited number of travel credits/permits to road users which can be traded in a monetary market~\cite{verhoef1997tradeable,teodorovic2008auction,yang2011managing,blum2022conceptualizing} (TODO: \cite{teodorovic2008auction} seems out of place) or used as vouchers to pay for monetary tolls~\cite{kockelman2005credit}.
+These approaches are preferable to classical congestion pricing as they avoid a net financial flow from road users to authorities, as well as mitigate some of the aforementioned practical difficulties~\cite{brands2020tradable,nie2013managing}.
 Nevertheless, these approaches fail to address the fairness issue.
-On the one hand, the license-plate rationing implemented in China has induced wealthy travelers to purchase additional vehicles~\cite{nie2017license}.
-On the other hand, wealthy travelers can also take advantage of the credit-based schemes since they have a larger capacity to buy credits than others~\cite{xiao2013managing}.
+In fact, wealthy travelers can also take advantage of the credit-based schemes since they have a larger capacity to buy credits than others~\cite{xiao2013managing}.
 As a result, more transport capacities would be allocated to travelers with higher income levels.
-Instead, a fair and efficient mechanism should allocate these capacities based on the true \emph{urgency} of the travelers that could vary on a daily basis.
-Therefore, rather than quantifying \acrfull{VOT} on a universal scale, we consider it to follow a dynamic process over days.
-In our setting, a higher \acrshort{VOT} means that the individual has a more urgent need for congestion-free travel today in comparison to other days, e.g., because it is late for an important appointment or must catch an important flight.
+The license-plate rationing implemented in China is emblematic, indeed it has induced wealthy travelers to purchase additional vehicles worsening the problem rather than solving it~\cite{nie2017license}.
+A fair and efficient mechanism should allocate these capacities based on the \emph{true urgency} of the travelers that could vary on a daily basis.
+Therefore, rather than quantifying \gls{VOT} as fixed and associated on a universal scale, viz. liked to a monetary value, we argue it should follow a dynamic process over days.
+Despite of being intuitive, the daily variation in the \gls{VOT} has not been a focus of previous empirical studies~\cite{wardman1998value,zamparini2007meta,batley2010updating,borjesson2012income}.
+While a clear correlation to trip distance and purpose (e.g., business, commuting, leisure) has been observed, few studies have investigated situational differences in the \gls{VOT} for the same distance and purpose (e.g., commuting from home to work).
+A notable exception is~\cite{borjesson2012income} which reports a correlation to whether travelers must be exceptionally punctual.